Shinkansen: Tōhoku Shinkansen

 E5 series trains, capable of up to 320 km/h, initially limited to 300 km/h, were introduced on the Tōhoku Shinkansen in March 2011.
 Operation at the maximum speed of 320 km/h between Utsunomiya and Morioka on this route commenced on 16 March 2013.
 It reduced the journey time to around 3 hours for trains from Tokyo to Shin-Aomori, a distance of 674 km.

-Extensive trials using the Fastech 360 test trains have shown that operation at 360 km/h is not currently feasible because of problems of noise pollution (particularly tunnel boom), overhead wire wear, and braking distances.
+Extensive trials using the Fastech 360 test trains have shown that operation at 360 km/h is not feasible because of problems of noise pollution (particularly tunnel boom), overhead wire wear, and braking distances.
 On 30 October 2012, JR East announced that it was pursuing research and development to increase speeds to 360 km/h on the Tohoku Shinkansen by 2020.
-The ALFA-X is currently undergoing testing.
+The ALFA-X is undergoing testing.

 Hokkaido Shinkansen

 Upon commencement of services in 2016, the maximum speed on the approximately 82 km dual gauge section of the Hokkaido Shinkansen (including through the Seikan Tunnel) was 140 km/h, which was increased to 160 km/h by March 2019.
 There are approximately 50 freight trains using the dual gauge section each day, so limiting the travel of such trains to times outside of Shinkansen services is not an option.
-Because of this and other weather-related factors cited by JR East and JR Hokkaido, the fastest journey time between Tokyo and Shin-Hakodate-Hokuto is currently 3 hours, 57 minutes.
+Because of this and other weather-related factors cited by JR East and JR Hokkaido, the fastest journey time between Tokyo and Shin-Hakodate-Hokuto is 3 hours, 57 minutes.

-During the 2020-21 New Year Holiday period, certain Shinkansen services were operated at 210 km/h on the dual gauge section and was proposed again for the Golden Week Holiday period from 3–6 May 2021, due to fewer freight trains operating.
+During the 2020–21 New Year Holiday period, certain Shinkansen services were operated at 210 km/h on the dual gauge section and was proposed again for the Golden Week Holiday period from 3–6 May 2021, due to fewer freight trains operating.

 To achieve the full benefit of Shinkansen trains travelling on the dual gauge section at 260 km/h (the maximum speed proposed through the tunnel), alternatives are being considered, such as a system to automatically slow Shinkansen trains to 200 km/h when passing narrow-gauge trains, and/or loading freight trains onto special "Train on Train" standard-gauge trains (akin to a covered piggyback flatcar train) built to withstand the shock wave of oncoming Shinkansen trains traveling at full speed.
-This would enable a travel time from Tokyo to Shin-Hakodate-Hokuto of 3 hours and 45 minutes, a saving of 12 minutes on the current timetable.
+This would enable a travel time from Tokyo to Shin-Hakodate-Hokuto of 3 hours and 45 minutes, a saving of 12 minutes.

 Hokuriku extension

-The Hokuriku Shinkansen is being extended from Kanazawa to Tsuruga (proposed for completion by fiscal year 2024) at an estimated cost of 3.04 trillion yen (in 2012 currency).
+The Hokuriku Shinkansen was extended from Kanazawa to Tsuruga on 16 March 2024.

 There are further plans to extend the line from Tsuruga to Osaka, with the Obama-Kyoto route chosen by the government on 20 December 2016, after a government committee investigated the five nominated routes.